Endurance

 Mini Me/Kite: Nathaniel Kelly

-The Young Asian Man and his New Found Home
+The Young Asian Man and His New Found Home

 Nephew/New Land owner: Erwin Fenis